7 Ways We Drive Safely During the Winter

-New York can sometimes have very harsh winters.
-When there’s snow or ice on the road, it’s a dangerous time for all drivers.
+New York can have some very harsh winters.
+As a matter of fact, this very winter, we’re dealing with frequent snowstorms, bitterly cold temperatures and ice on every surface.
+Therefore, it’s currently a dangerous time for all drivers.
 Limited visibility and slippery, unstable conditions are serious challenges.
-In addition, when inexperienced drivers are on the road, they often overcorrect.
-Also, they may exercise caution at the wrong times.
+In addition, when inexperienced drivers are on the road, they often overcorrect or exercise caution at the wrong times.
 These risks are heightened for large trucks hauling heavy, expensive freight.

-At Iron Horse Transport, our staff takes these risks very seriously.
-During the winter, we exercise extreme caution to keep our drivers (and freight) safe.
+At Iron Horse Transport, our staff takes these risks into very serious consideration.
+During the winter, we exercise extreme caution to keep our drivers (and your freight) safe.
+We understand the implicit risks of trucking in winter weather, and our safety protocols and union trucking insurance are second to none.
 Read on to learn a few of the ways that our New York trucking company ensures the safety of your freight throughout the winter.

 1. Slowing Down

-During the winter, unsafe driving inevitably leads to accidents.
-This can cause serious delays in schedules.
-Navigating the streets of New York City can be difficult.
-It’s a particular challenge when traffic is a constant issue.
+Obviously, during the winter, unsafe driving leads to accidents.
+This can cause serious transit delays.
+Navigating the streets of New York City during any season presents several unique challenges.
+It’s difficult when traffic is a constant issue.
 When there are icy conditions, the speed limit is often too high to guarantee absolute safety.
 Consequently, our drivers go below the speed limit when necessary.
-Essentially, they’ll drive as fast as sharp judgement dictates.
+They’ll drive as fast as their sharp judgement and years of professional experience deem appropriate.

-While there are other safety precautions for safe winter driving, moving slowly is critical.
-High speeds increase the risk of an accident and the severity.
-Our drivers minimize this risk by traveling at safe speeds.
+While there are many other precautions for safe winter driving, moving slowly and precisely is critical.
+High speeds increase both the risk and severity of auto accidents.
+Our drivers minimize this risk by traveling at safe, responsible speeds.

 2. Keep a Safe Distance From Other Drivers

 During the winter, following close behind another driver is incredibly dangerous.
+In fact, no driver should do this during any season.
 This could damage your extremely valuable freight.
-To prevent accidents like this, our truck drivers are cautious during the winter.
-We maintain a significant distance between our trucks and other drivers so that (in the event of a skid) all parties are safe.
+To prevent this sort of collision and keep your cargo safe and secure, our truck drivers maintain a significant distance from other drivers.
+This way, in the event of a skid, all parties are safe.
 During the busy holiday season, this step is even more important.

 Our golden rule is to stay away from the leading vehicle’s tail lights.
-If the tail lights of the car in front of you are visible, then you’re too close.
+If the tail lights of the car in front of our drivers are visible, they begin to slowly and carefully expand the distance between them.

 3. Adjust Schedule As Needed

-Very often, meteorologists are able to accurately predict upcoming snowfall.
-When this happens, our drivers are able to adjust their schedules to permit extra time, ensuring a prompt delivery.
+Very often, meteorologists are able to accurately predict upcoming snowfall or other inclement weather.
+When this happens, our drivers are able to adjust their schedules in order to permit extra driving time, ensuring prompt final mile delivery, no matter the weather.

-Sometimes, however, weather predictions are inaccurate.
+However, as we all know, weather predictions can sometimes be inaccurate.
 In these situations, our NYC truck drivers understand that freight and personal safety — not prompt delivery — are the priority.

 4. Never Stop On the Shoulder

-Our drivers know that stopping on the shoulder of the road is never ideal.
-During winter emergencies, stopping at roadside truck stops or similar spots is preferable.
+Our drivers know that stopping on the shoulder of the road is never a good idea.
+During winter emergencies, if they should no longer be driving, they will always exercise every last effort to locate a roadside truck stop or somewhere similar before the container freight station.
 For drivers hauling fragile and valuable cargo, this practice is key.

 5. Always Gas Up

-Gassing up frequently is obviously a benefit in avoiding empty gas tanks, and being stuck on the road.
-However, there are other advantages to frequently adding gasoline to the tank.
+Gassing up frequently is obviously beneficial in preventing empty gas tanks, and inconvenient breakdowns.
+However, there are other advantages to frequently adding fuel to the tank.
 Filling the truck with gasoline helps to ensure that the truck is weighted significantly enough for tire pressure and safe driving.

 6. Strategic Braking

 Heavy braking is hazardous during winter weather.
-Braking can potentially lead to skidding.
-Even a little skidding doesn’t bode well for freight like construction materials or equipment.
+It can potentially lead to skidding.
+Even minor skidding can jeopardize freight like construction materials or equipment.

-Many drivers try aggressive driving strategies that require drivers to switch from the gas to the brake frequently.
+Many drivers engage aggressive driving strategies that require them to switch from the gas to the brake constantly.
 Good winter truck drivers must take a different approach.
 Moving at a slow and steady pace is a much safer way to drive.

 More than anything, our drivers know that they should avoid the “jake brake”, or the automatic brake, at all costs.
 Using this brake on an icy road will cause any trucks that are not well-aligned with their trailers to swerve.